Last updated: March 22, 2026 — Data from FCC National Broadband Map & Ookla Speedtest Intelligence

 Internet Providers in Austin, TX 78748

-Top providers: googlefiber, at&tfiber, spectrum
+Top providers: Google Fiber, at&tfiber, Spectrum

-Availability near you may vary by exact street address.
+Availability near you may vary by block or building.
 Coverage data sourced from the FCC National Broadband Map.

 Local Summary for Austin

 Data shown here reflects known provider options near this location.
-Availability may vary by exact address.
+Availability can still differ by block or building.

 Neighborhoods in Austin